sdc-onolicious/Menu_Module/README.md

 # SDC

 ## CRUD OPERATIONS
-- Create:
+- ### Create:
-  - endpoint:
+  - endpoint: /addToMenu;
-  - purpose :
+  - purpose: Allows user to add a resturant and a corresponding menu;
-- Update
+- ### Update
+   - endpoint: /UpdateMenu;
+   - purpose: Allows user to add a resturant and a corresponding menu;
 - Read
+  - endpoint: /getMenu;
+  - purpose: Allows user to add a resturant and a corresponding menu;
 - Delete
+  - endpoint: /deleteMenu;
+  - purpose: Allows user to add a resturant and a corresponding menu;

 # FEC